Ocisaac/My-Interrupter/README.md

 ##TOOD

 - Work on domain of solutions, eg. `1/x = 1/x` true for all x /= 0.
-- Wprk on Math project
+- Work on Math project